|

 ||

 Above: Image from Bösendorfer showing a CEUS equipped grand piano in action.
 As explained by Bösendorfer literature: "CEUS-Musical emotions and virtuosity are authentically reproducible: for the first time, a pianist can experience himself "live" from the listener's standpoint thanks to the CEUS reproducing system.
 Artists can record anywhere, without studio stress, without taking into consideration the entire musical span of a work.
 For the first time, direct live recordings are possible from a concert hall without disturbing background noise.
 Compositions and improvisations can be recorded and documented."
-In this sense it is like having a pianist at your disposal full time, one with an uncommonly broad repertoire.
+In this sense, for the owner of a Bösendorfer CEUS-equipped piano, it is like having a pianist at your disposal full time, one with an uncommonly broad repertoire.

-The CEUS incorporates a computer with a hard disk where music performance data is stored in a digital format as a ".boe" file within directories.
+The CEUS components are explained in some detail, and with illustrations, at my article Bösendorfer CEUS Maintenance Hints, but the core of CEUS is a personal computer with a hard disk where music performance data is stored in a digital format as a ".boe" file within directories.
 This is not merely an analog or digital recording of the audio track, but this is instead digital data of the performance keys and pedals sequence and timing.
 The .boe files are a fraction of the size of conventional recorded data.
 Furthermore, no information is lost or inadvertently modified when copying data from one CEUS piano to another, or from one storage device (hard disk, Memory Stick, etc.) to another.
 The data may be transmitted by a local network or through the Internet, by USB flash stick, etc. This provides some measure of immortality to the performer and also to his .boe data files.
 The CEUS is delivered with a sample digital song library of nearly one thousand five hundred files in .boe format.
 In time recordings in .boe format may be shared on the Internet, or transmitted by E-Mail, or imported from other devices for example.
-Elsewhere that performance can be played back and recorded by audio microphones, at any studio that has a similar CEUS piano.
+Elsewhere, that performance can be played back and recorded by audio microphones, at any studio that has a similar CEUS piano.

 The piano playback volume will by default match that level as originally recorded, so assuming a song was recorded on an Imperial piano for example it will essentially be played back at the same volume on another Imperial.
 But by touching the control buttons up or down in increments CEUS will play back the recorded song louder or softer.
 It is just as though a pianist is being asked to strike the keys a little harder or softer; this does nothing to alter the piano itself.
 So if a performance recorded in a large hall is to be listened to in a room at home, one can reduce the volume to comfortable (and 'hearing safe') levels.